bobdavies2000/OpenCVB/README.md

 There is no better documentation of an algorithm than a working example.
-Now imagine over 900 OpenCV examples in a single app where each algorithm is less than a page of code and uses familiar languages.
-And each algorithm is *just the algorithm* without the baggage from a user interface.
+Now imagine over 900 OpenCV examples in a single app where each algorithm is less than a page of code and uses a familiar language.
+And each algorithm is *just the algorithm* without the baggage from a user interface or environment.
 New algorithms can reuse existing algorithms and build variations and combinations.

 In the sample output below, any of the algorithms can be selected from the first combo box at the top of the form.
 The second combo box is used to select